nais/doc/tenants/nav/security/auth/azure-ad/README.md

 An application in one tenant _cannot_ interact with other applications in _other_ tenants.

-In order to log in to a tenant, you must use an account specific to that tenant.
+To log in to a tenant, you must use an account specific to that tenant.
 This is indicated by the domain name of the account, which is the part after the `@` symbol.

 NAV has two tenants in Azure AD: